nextflow-io/training/docs/nf_template/5_pipeline.md

 !!! note

-    To automatically add an origin for branches without a tracking upstream, see 'push.autoSetupRemote' in 'git help config'.
+    To automatically add an origin for branches without a tracking upstream, see `push.autoSetupRemote` in `git help config`.